 Birmingham Bicycle Accident Attorney

 If a motorist’s reckless behavior or negligence caused you to crash your bicycle and sustain injuries, you may have a personal injury case against the driver.
-At The Mitchell Law Firm, LLC, our Birmingham personal injury lawyers know bicycle accident injuries are often catastrophic, leaving the victim with long-lasting physical and emotional damages.
+At The Mitchell Law Firm, LLC, our Birmingham bicycle accident lawyer knows bicycle accident injuries are often catastrophic, leaving the victim with long-lasting physical and emotional damages.

 Bike Accidents Affecting Birmingham Residents